Rank the five terrestrial worlds in order of size from smallest to largest:

 It has reduced the surface temperature by about 30 degrees Celsius.

-Student Response It has raised the surface temperature by hundreds of degrees Celsius100%Student Response
+It has raised the surface temperature by hundreds of degrees Celsius

 It causes the surface temperature of Venus to become hotter than the Sun.